The Great-West Life Centre for Mental Health in the Workplace (the Centre) was established in 2007 and has three main objectives:

 Meet the Centre’s management team:

 Diane Bezdikian has a passion for health and wellness.
-Diane is a senior executive in Great-West Life’s Group Benefits Division, with responsibility for life and disability claims, health and dental claims and contact centre operations.
+Diane is a senior executive at Great-West Life with responsibility for all Plan Member services including claims, medical underwriting and administration of individual health programs.
 Overall, Diane is responsible for operations that employ over 2,400 staff located in offices across Canada.

 Mary Ann Baynton